Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Affiliate links are highlighted in red.
 Learn more here.

 This 200-year-old pillow-shaped cut was the most popular diamond for the first century of its existence, becoming de facto in the early 20th century.
-Cushion cut diamonds combine the square cut with round corners.
+With its 58 facets, cushion cut diamonds combine the brilliance of round cuts with the square aesthetics of older cuts, like the "old mine" cut.
 It is a classic cut and meets the standards of individuals who like the combination of square and round-shaped diamonds.

 Marcel Tolkowsky invented the Cushion Brilliant Cut diamonds during the 1920s when he researched different diamond cuts.
 Over time, the shape underwent conspicuous changes, such as a smaller culet, a larger table, and an improvement in brilliance.
 These refinements attracted many buyers because they gave the diamonds an antique yet modern look.